bacchilu/QueueMail/README.md

     finally:
         QueueMail.stop()

-# Queue2
+# Queue

+Queue as an interface which is a subset of the Python STL Queue.Queue interface: the put method to populate the Queue, and the new getAll method to extract values from the queue.

-Queue2 is a subclass of Queue.Queue of the Python STL.
-Queue2 as a getAll method very similar to the parent get method: getAll is a blocking method that waits if there are no values in the queue.
+getAll is a blocking method that waits if there are no values in the queue.
 But if there are values, they are all returned in a list.

 # License